mysterious-ranger301/JVCProjectorControl/README.md

 # JVC Projector Control
 This is an Android app to control your JVC projector over the network.
 # Installation
-In releases, download the APK, install it, and that's it.
+In releases (https://github.com/mysterious-ranger301/JVCProjectorControl/releases/download/release/JVCProjectorControl.apk), download the APK, install it, and that's it.
 # Usage
 Upon first launch the app should have a guide to help you get set up, but if not the instructions are here as well.
 "This app is a remote to control most JVC projectors.
 In order to work properly, please ensure you have done the following: